the-tatanka/personal-website/docs/project-management/workshop-planning.md

 Facilitation does not mean taking charge and dictating the outcome, but rather allowing each participant to contribute fully and equally and enabling a shared, collaborative outcome that the group buys into.
 Facilitators must come from a neutral place.

+### Facilitation Goals

+Our goals as facilitators are:

+1. Full and equal participation: Creating opportunities and platforms for contributors to generate their own ideas, speak up about their thoughts, and openly discuss their perspectives - diverge-and-converge technique

+2. Mutual understanding: Make sure that everyone is on the same page

+3. Inclusive and collaborative decision making: Output of a workshop is only useful if everyone buys into it

+4. Shared responsibility: Help the workshop group to identify who will be responsible for what upon leaving the workshop, in a way that is fair and actionable.
+Have a clear idea of the next steps for each workshop participant.

+### Facilitation Principles

+There are 6 principles that always stand true:

+- Always be listening: If needed, guide them towards a better expression that others in the workshop can understand and build on.

+- Create an inviting space: _Does anyone else have something to add?_, _Did you have an idea?_, or _You look like you may have something to add._

+- Welcome improvisation: !

+- Be authentic to you and your knowledge: The best style is whatever is most authentic to who you are.
+Be honest with what you know.
+Your job as a facilitator is to be an expert in the process, not in the content.

+- Avoid giving advice: Think of a facilitator as a referee in a sports match.
+If you give advice with statements like _I would_ or _if I were you,_ then the workshop output and decision making will become yours, rather than the group’s.

+- Embrace constructive conflict: It is necessary to establish transparency, trust, and ultimately buy-in.
+A workshop is the ideal place to move through conflict, because here you have tools that can productively break down disagreement.
+As a facilitator, it is better to work through conflict rather than avoid it.

 ## Resources

 - https://www.nngroup.com/articles/ux-workshop-agendas/